Chootin/ChEdit/README.md

 CTRL + up/down - go to previous and next paragraph

-ALT + backspace - delete the previous word
+CTRL/ALT + backspace - delete the previous word

 PgUp - go to beginning of document